 Estate Planning Reviews

-Do it for you them peace of mind today peace of mind tomorrow
+Do it for yourself your kids your partner your peace of mind today their peace of mind tomorrow

 Estate Planning FAQs

 What are the implications of dying without a will according to South Carolina law, and how can a will address these concerns?

 In South Carolina, if you die without a will (intestate), the state’s laws of descent and distribution will determine the distribution of your property.
 However, these laws may not align with your personal preferences.
 By having a will prepared by Nantz Law’s experienced attorneys in South Carolina, specifically in Rock Hill and Charleston, you can customize the distribution of your property to reflect your actual wishes.
 A will allows you to exercise control over personal decisions that broad state provisions cannot address, ensuring your estate is handled according to your specific desires.

 A will serves as a legal instrument to distribute your property according to your chosen preferences.
 While you have the freedom to dispose of property as you wish, South Carolina law imposes certain limitations, such as forced heirship laws that protect the interests of spouses and, in some cases, children.
 However, a will does not govern the transfer of non-probate property, which includes assets passing through title or contractual arrangements like beneficiary designations.
 Nantz Law’s knowledgeable attorneys in South Carolina, including Rock Hill and Charleston, can guide you through the complexities of estate planning, ensuring your will effectively addresses your property distribution while considering applicable legal requirements.